RedisGrafana/grafana-redis-explorer/README.md

 ## Introduction

-### What is the Grafana Redis Enterprise Datasource?
+### What is the Redis Enterprise Explorer?

-The Grafana Redis Enterprise Datasource, is a plugin that allows users to connect to Redis Enterprise REST API and build dashboards in Grafana to easily monitor Redis Enterprise cluster.
-It provides out-of-the box predefined dashboards - but the plugin allows to build entirely customized dashboards, tuned to your needs.
+The Redis Enterprise Explorer, is an application plug-in for Grafana that allows users to connect to Redis Enterprise software REST API and build dashboards to easily monitor Redis Enterprise clusters.
+It provides out-of-the box panels and predefined dashboards - but the plug-in allows to build entirely customized dashboards, tuned to your needs.

 ### What is Grafana?